 The sandwich generation, your family, deserves better.
 However, research shows failing to plan has significant consequences.

-LTC NEWS offers several resources to start your research on Long-Term Care planning.
-Find the cost of long-term care services in your state as well as the availability of tax incentives, partnership plans and more: https://www.LTCnews.com/resources/state-information.
+LTC NEWS offers several resources to start your research on long-term care planning.
+First, find the cost of long-term care services where you live.
+You should also find the availability of tax incentives, partnership plans, and more: Click here to review the LTC NEWS cost of care calculator.